plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Endings.md

 After an Adventurer has an Ending, all other Players and Adventurers have a **Goodbye**.

-During a Goodbye the Players talks about what aspects of the Ending Adventurer they enjoyed.
-Then Players speak as their own Adventurer saying goodbye to the Ending Adventurer.
+During a Goodbye, the Players talks about what aspects of the Ending Adventurer they enjoyed.
+Then Players speak as their own Adventurer, saying goodbye to the Ending Adventurer.

 After the Goodbye, return all cards in the zones of the Ending Adventurer's Player.